raorohit22/admin.freshbasket.com/README.md

 ## 🎯 Customization

-Kachabazar Admin is designed to be highly customizable to fit your brand and business needs:
+Freshbasket Admin is designed to be highly customizable to fit your brand and business needs:

 - **Theme Customization**: Easily switch between light and dark modes.
 Modify color schemes and branding via `src/assets/theme/myTheme.js`.
 - **Layout Options**: Modular layout components allow you to rearrange dashboard sections, sidebar, and header.